-When you plan to book a private sailing holidays Croatia it is essential to decide when do you plan to visit Europe.
-The weather in Mediterranean countries has different characteristics for every season, but you will hit the spot if you visit Croatia, Greece, Italy or Turkey in the Summer.
+When you start planing your sailing holidays Croatia it is essential that you first decide when do you wish to go sailing in Croatia.
+Weather in the Mediterranean has different characteristics for every season, but you will hit the spot if you visit Croatian islands in summer between May and September.

-You set the date, booked a yacht and now you are ready to go.
-It is very important that you check the local weather (again) for the time you are travelling and pack your clothes/items accordingly.
-You can check some weather facts in Croatia during the sailing season (from April-October).
-It will definitely help with your packing and think one week of weather, water and wind.
+Once you set the date, booked your yacht, you are ready to set sail.
+It is very important to constantly monitor the local weather (again) for the time you are travelling and pack your clothes/items accordingly.

 From my experience please consider 3 facts before you start stuffing your bags:

-Please consider that sailboat or catamaran double cabins have limited storage, so leave the unnecessary things at home and don't over pack.
+Please consider that bedrooms on sailboat or catamarans have limited storage, so leave the unnecessary things at home and don't over pack.
 Stick to one suitcase and be sensible with what, and how much you take.

 This is how a double cabin on a sailboat looks like.

-Trust me, plastic suitcase will clog the space in your cabin and make the quality of living and sleeping much worse.
+Trust me, a plastic suitcase will clog the space in your cabin and make the quality of living and sleeping on sailing yacht much worse.

-When you want to go to the toilet in the middle of the night, it is a big chance, that you will trip over your suitcase and wake your neighbors up.
+When you want to go to the toilet in the middle of the night, it is a big chance, that you will trip over your suitcase and wake your neighbours up.

 A duffel bag or a soft bag is easier to stow under the bed.

-When I say the essentials, I don't mean o take an extra dress or a pair of fancy shoes.
+When I say the essentials, I don't mean you should take an extra dress or a pair of fancy shoes.
 There are some personal items, you don't want to froget.
-This is why you should make a reasonable selection of must-haves.
+This is why make a reasonable selection of must-haves:

 If you can't handle some rocking without nausea.
-Bring some motion-sickness medication that will eliminate nausea and help you indulge in sailing.
+Bring some motion-sickness medication that will eliminate nausea.
 I highly recommend PSI wristbands or round patches that you wear behind the ear The trade name is called scopolamine.
 Dramamine pills can make you feel sleepy.
-And you really don't want to miss a day of your sailing adventure.
+And you really don't want to miss a day during a sailing week.
 Please notify your skipper if you have allergies, special medical condition or phobias.
 It is for your own safety.

 please check if your VISA for entering Croatia.
 Be sure to make a safety copy in case of losing your documents